 Comprehensive Income.
 GAAP requires that recognized revenue, expenses, gains and losses be included in earnings.
-Although certain changes in assets and liabilities, such as unrealized gains and losses on available-for-sale securities, are reported as a separate component of the equity section of the consolidated balance sheet, such items, are components of comprehensive income.
+Although certain changes in consolidated assets and liabilities, such as unrealized gains and losses on available-for-sale debt securities and fair value adjustments on cash flow hedges, are reported as a separate component of the equity section of the consolidated balance sheet, such items along with net earnings, are components of comprehensive income.